List of television series canceled before airing an episode: S

 A French adaptation of reality television series Strip Search : the Real Full Monty that was to air on TF1.
-Judges were Cathy Guetta, Lynda Lacoste, Thierry Calmont and Virginie, a choreographer.
-It was produced by Endemol and took place in a club in Paris called Pink Paradise, and in Paris region.
-The aim was to form a male striptease act (à la Chippendale dancers).
+The judges were Cathy Guetta, Lynda Lacoste, Thierry Calmont, and Virginie (a choreographer).
+It was produced by Endemol and took place in a club in Paris called Pink Paradise.
+The aim was to form a male striptease act (à la the Chippendale dancers).
 Eight episodes of the show were filmed in May 2004.
-While the show was first scheduled to air during summer of 2004, the show faced constant delays due to its sensationalist format, before it was ultimately scrapped by TF1 with no episodes aired.
+While the show was first scheduled to air during summer of 2004, the show faced delays due to its sensationalist format, before it was ultimately scrapped by TF1 with no episodes aired.